Mike-cheek/.github/.github/pull_request_template.md

 ## ✅ Checks
 <!-- Make sure your pr passes the CI checks and do check the following fields as needed - -->
 - [ ] My pull request adheres to the code style of this project
-- [ ] My code requires changes to the documentation
+- [ ] My pull request improves the existent code
-- [ ] I have updated the documentation as required
 - [ ] All the tests have passed

 ## ℹ Additional Information